ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 we would choose the girls; for when they become
 mothers, they would educate their sons.&quot;
 And this reminds me that there is one most im­
-portant item in the education o
+portant item in the education of
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_isaac_ver01:data:sn96091000:00212470089:1857052901:0517/pct:46.937631,27.513068,11.983181,6.735022/!600,600/0/default.jpg"/>
 </td>